rgknp/AIDayLabs/lab02.2-building_bots/1_Topics_and_Regex.md

             return true;
         }
 ```
-3. ResumeTopic - In both Topics we'll create today, this serves as a "catch" if for some reason the active topic isn't handled and isn't RootTopic, this will basically start us over.
+3. ResumeTopic - In both Topics we'll create today, this serves as a "catch" if for some reason (maybe the user interrupts the bot) the active topic isn't handled and isn't RootTopic, this will basically start us over.

-Add the following code:
+Replace ResumeTopic with the following code:
 ```csharp
         /// <summary>
         /// Resume the topic